ronin-rb/ronin-vulns/man/ronin-vulns.1.md

 *help*
 : Lists available commands or shows help about a specific command.

+*irb*
+: Starts an interactive Ruby shell with ronin-vulns loaded.

 *lfi*
 : Scans URL(s) for Local File Inclusion (LFI) vulnerabilities.